acholtz06/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution.md

 | 8        | 102         | 2         | 5      | 2020-01-09T23:54:33.000Z | 2020-01-10T00:15:02.000Z | 20                         | 15               | 93.6    | 1          |
 | 10       | 104         | 1         | 5      | 2020-01-11T18:34:49.000Z | 2020-01-11T18:50:20.000Z | 15                         | 10               | 60.0    | 2          |

+Steps:
+- Joined the ratings table and the customer orders table
+- Joined the ratings table and the runner orders table
+- Subtracted the order time from the pickup time and extracted the minutes
+- Used the same formula that I used before to calulate the avg kph
+- Counted the pizzas
+- Grouped by all non aggregated fields

+Insights:
+- This table provides a good overview of the journey of each order placed

 ---
 #### 5. If a Meat Lovers pizza was $12 and Vegetarian $10 fixed prices with no cost for extras and each runner is paid $0.30 per kilometre traveled - how much money does Pizza Runner have left over after these deliveries?